rssalessio/PyDeePC/README.md

         g_regularizer = LAMBDA_G_REGULARIZER,
         y_regularizer = LAMBDA_Y_REGULARIZER)

-    output = ... # Apply optimal control input to the system and measure output data_ini = Data(..., ...) # Use last T_INI samples to build a new initial condition
+    output = ... # Apply optimal control input of size s to the system and measure output data_ini = Data(..., ...) # Use last T_INI samples to build a new initial condition
 ```